gr-blog/gregros.dev/posts/web/02/but-what-is-an-iframe.post.md

 In this article, I’ve tried to give a general, top-down view of the benefits of iframes, how they work, and why you might want to use one.

-However, iframes aren’t like a function or event a development technique – they’re a major piece of client-side architecture, one that can be as complicated as the entire rest of the webpage.
+But iframes aren’t like a function or event – they’re a major piece of client-side architecture, one that can be as complicated as the entire rest of the webpage.

 I hope that you’ll join me on future deep dives into this topic, as I feel it’s the only way to do it justice.